yakorch/programmingLaba1/README.md

 Doctests rely on that file - to check doctests, you should download the file.

 The map contains 3 layers:
-  first layer - all films from a given year (blue marks) second layer - 10 closest filming locations from a given year (dark purple marks) third layer - 10 furthest filming locations from a given year (red marks)
+  first layer - all films from a given year (blue marks);
+  second layer - 10 closest filming locations from a given year (dark purple marks);
+  third layer - 10 furthest filming locations from a given year (red marks).

   Each mark contains a film name, coordinates, and a location: ![Знімок екрана 2022-02-08 о 10 45 39](https://user-images.githubusercontent.com/92575094/152950611-17da3243-de54-4082-b09c-5f4af8e33fe7.png)